Skip to main content

 2) Individuals are often more compassionate to others than they are themselves.

-Can Compassion Be Developed?
+Can Compassion Be Learned?

 Compassion can be adopted at any age and involves training the mind to develop specific skills in order to relate to others and to ourselves, and making a conscious effort to think and act in a compassionate manner.
 While everyone has, to some degree, a level of compassion, for some it can be beneficial to develop these skills further.
-Fortunately, developing compassion does not require years of commitment and can actually be advanced quite rapidly.

 Much of the emphasis within compassion-based training is on stimulating a more compassionate social mentality.
 Compassion-based training works by activating affiliative processing systems in the brain.
 These processing systems include the myelinated parasympathetic nervous system which helps in the regulation of our fight/flight response.